Germany’s Working Holiday Visa for Australians

 If you’re an Australian aged between 18 and 30 years old, you can apply for a German Working Holiday visa.
 This allows you to live in Germany for up to a year, during which time you can leave and re-enter the country as often as you like.
 You may also work during your stay in Germany, but only for up to six months with any single employer.

-Please note that COVID-19 travel restrictions may apply for entry to Germany.
+It is possible to travel to Germany at this time, but COVID-19 entry requirements may apply.
 Entry requirements may include proof of COVID-19 vaccination or a negative COVID-19 test result, and you may need to complete a digital entry registration.
 See the German Federal Foreign Office website for more information.

 If you have previously applied for a working holiday visa in Germany but your stay was interrupted by COVID-19, you may be able to reapply to resume your working holiday.